-The current prior-authorization process threatens timely access to treatment for patients.
+The current prior authorization process threatens timely access to treatment for patients.
 This access is vital to the health of individuals living with bleeding disorders, as lengthy wait times can quickly lead to a severely deteriorated condition.

 NHF opposes the practice of commercial payers to place all or most expensive therapies on the highest tier of their formulary.
 Placement on the highest tier requires patients to pay more out of pocket for their medications.
 Patients with chronic diseases, such as hemophilia, do not have the choice to go without their medication because it’s too expensive.
-The use of specialty tiers can be discriminatory against patients with hemophilia by making their medication cost prohibitive through higher copayment or coinsurance requirements.
+The use of specialty tiers can be discriminatory against patients with bleeding disorders by making their medication cost prohibitive through higher copayment or coinsurance requirements.

 Network Adequacy and Sole Source Contracting

-While intended as a cost-containment measure, failure to maintain a “competitive market” of qualified specialty pharmacy providers experienced in handling individuals with hemophilia or related bleeding disorders can cause significant risk to patient safety and result in increased costs.
+While intended as a cost containment measure, failure to maintain a “competitive market” of qualified specialty pharmacy providers experienced in handling individuals with hemophilia or related bleeding disorders can cause significant risk to patient safety and result in increased costs.

-Second, when a contract is sole-sourced, the pharmacy services provider may not provide access to the full range of clotting factor products.
-For example, a sole source provider may attempt to contain costs by limiting the number of products accessible to consumers.
+Second, when a contract is sole sourced, the pharmacy services provider may not provide access to the full range of clotting factor therapies.
+For example, a sole source provider may attempt to contain costs by limiting the number of products available to consumers.
 While in other patient populations, this may not have detrimental effects, because of the biologic nature of clotting factor therapies and an individual patient’s metabolic rate and other reactions to the medications, not every clotting factor product works effectively for every patient.
-Thus, if patients are forced to use a particular product that is not as effective for them, they could require more medication to prevent or control bleeding episodes, thereby driving up costs; require more frequent hospitalizations for uncontrolled bleeds; or could experience other resulting effects of uncontrolled bleeds such as joint, tissue, or organ damage.
+Thus, if patients are forced to use a particular product that is not effective for them, they could require more medication to prevent or control bleeding episodes, thereby driving up costs; require more frequent hospitalizations for uncontrolled bleeds; or could experience other resulting effects of uncontrolled bleeds such as joint, tissue, or organ damage.

 Denying access to qualified specialty pharmacy providers experienced in managing patients with hemophilia and ensuring quality through a competitive, specialty pharmacy market, payers potentially place patients at risk of adverse health incidences and may possibly increase overall costs in managing the care of individuals with hemophilia.

-1 Krieger, Leah.
+2 Krieger, Leah.
 “Prescription for Prior Authorizations: A Better Way.”
 PolicyMatters Journal: The Journal of the Goldman School of Public Policy University of California Berkeley (Spring 2011).>

-2 MacKinnon, Neil J, and Ritu Kumar.
+3 MacKinnon, Neil J, and Ritu Kumar.
 “Prior Authorization Programs: A Critical Review of the Literature.”
 Journal of Managed Care Pharmacy Volume 7 number 4(July/August 2001): p 297.

 4 See Soucie JM, et al. Blood 2000; 96(2):437-442.